RamseyInHouse/docker-library/nginx-ssl/README.md

 ```

 # How to build the images.
-Example for building a nginx-ssl image:
+Example for building an nginx-ssl image:
 ```console
 docker build -t ramseyinhouse/nginx-ssl  .
 ```